 Southern Airways Express Airline Direct Program

 What is Epic’s Airline Direct Program?
 Imagine a flight training program that takes you from zero experience directly into an airline career in just 10 months.
 That is what we offer here at Epic.
-Flight train with us, then transition immediately to a new career at Southern Airways Express or SkyWest Airlines.
-This program is open to new flight students with zero aviation experience who will start with the Private Pilot course at Epic and continue through the Crew Resource Management (CRM) course.
+Flight train with us, then transition to a new career at Southern Airways Express or SkyWest Airlines.
+This program is open to new flight students with zero aviation experience who will begin training with the Private Pilot course or Instrument course at Epic.
+During or after completing your Multi-Engine add-on, you can apply to the program and enroll in the Crew Resource Management (CRM) course.

 What is Crew Resource Management?
 A good definition is simply cockpit resource management.
 In other words, learning safety procedures in the cabin.
 We emphasize leadership, decision-making, and interpersonal communication, all within the cockpit of an airplane.
 This course is essential for a career with the airlines.